moefh/win-remote-control/README.md

 - press `B`
 - release `B`

-Key combinations (i.e., keys joined by `+`) are all pressed one after another and then released in the reverse order: sending "`ALT+F4 ENTER`" will generate the sequence
+Key combinations (i.e., keys joined by `+`) are all pressed one after another and then released in the reverse order, so sending "`ALT+F4 ENTER`" will generate the sequence
 - press `ALT`
 - press `F4`